jac18281828/2ad.com/2ad/content/pages/currentlyavailable.md

-title: Available from Pen and Sword Military
+title: From Pen and Sword Military
-tags: history, cartography, warfare
-category: books
-date:  2020-12-22
-modified: 2020-12-19

 [Pen and Sword Military](https://www.pen-and-sword.co.uk/John-Cairns/a/7) at Pen and Sword Military.